typemill/typemill/content/3_for-theme-developers/05-twig.md

 ### Macros

 Macros in Twig are like functions in PHP: You can use them for repeating tasks.
-A typical example is a navigation, where you loop over a complex array recursively.
+A typical example is a navigation, where you loop over a comlex and multi-dimensional array recursively.
 But you can also use macros to render forms and input fields.

-This is an example for a navigation:
+Macros are usually the most complex parts of your theme and they are mostly used for generating a navigation.
+You can use the macro for the navigation used in the typemill theme as a starting point.
+In most cases, you won't even touch it, but if you read the code in detail, it will probably pretty easy for you to costumize it for your needs.

+A typical macro code for a navigation looks like this:

     {% macro loop_over(navigation) %}

       {% import _self as macros %}

       {% for element in navigation %}
         <li>
           {% if element.elementType == 'folder' %}